vipulnaik/diet-exercise-health/notes/2024-04-25-abdominal-pain.md

 I also made a trip to urgent care; details of the trip itself are recorded [here](2024-04-30-urgent-care-visit-and-tests.md).

+I went to sleep around 10:50 PM.

+## Six days later (2024-05-01)

+I woke up around 7:20 AM.

+I went for  bowel movement around 7:40 AM and had a normal bowel movement.

+## Thermal comfort

+After the chills I experienced on 2024-04-25, and clearly feeling more chilly than usual on that day, I didn't feel any outright chills after that.
+However, I did notice some changes to my thermal comfort by around 2 degrees Celsius or about 4 degrees Fahrenheit.

+Normally, when the ambient temperature reaches around 24-25 degrees Celsius (about 76 degrees Fahrenheint), I clearly feel hot enough to take off my sweatshirt.
+However, of late my threshold for this seems to have gone up to about 28 degrees celsius (80 degrees Fahrenheit).

+Similarly, in the morning, when the indoor temperature is around 18 to 20 degrees celsius (64 to 68 degrees Fahrenheit), I feel more like I would at a temperature of around 16 degrees Celsius.

+## Pain interpretation

+This section includes notes with some thoughts on the patterns of my abdominal pain on 2024-04-29, 2024-04-30, and 2024-05-01.
+It does not include the acute and almost continuous pain that occurred on the morning of 2024-04-25.
+I believe I didn't have similar significant pain from 2024-04-25 to 2024-04-28, though I did have general bloating and clear indication that I shouldn't engage in vigorous physical activity.

+### Background sensation

+My background sensation is of a little bloating and heaviness, sufficient to dissuade me from vigorous physical activity that will involve a lot of abdominal muscle use.
+However, most of the time, there is no active pain in the area.
+Pressing the area does give a slight sense of tension release, but that's it.

+### Characteristics of pain triggers

+These characteristics have been constructed by me through some mix of empiricism and introspection, and have been influenced by my mental models of how things work.
+I might be falsely fitting narratives that aren't true.
+Even so, I think there's likely to be some truth to some of these observations.

+* A sudden short-run increase in physical or mental stimulation seems to be a trigger for brief pain.
+Examples include:

+  * Sudden physical movement or a sudden plan to move physically, that my body had not been thinking about (examples might include responding to an alarm sound or phone call).

+  * Some little insight or thought -- positive or negative -- that I have while working through some cognitive task.
+Normally, this insight would lead to a very slight rush of energy, which would then fall.
+However, I've noticed these days that sometimes that slight rush of energy is accompanied by slight pain, and that might also cause the rush of energy to be a bit higher to compensate (for more on the compensation mechanism, see the next point about offline versus online).

+  Interestingly, for the most part, it seems that planned or gradual increases in physical or mental stimulation don't seem to have that pain effect.
+For instance, getting up to get ready for a planned outdoor trip seems to not cause any pain sensations.
+Similarly, the very limited exercises that I've been doing (occasional hand gripper use, standing-on-one-leg-with-eyes-closed exercises, and breath holds) do not seem to create any pain at least in the beginning, and the pain only starts being hinted at when I'm at around the threshold that I had previously been able to attain while feeling well.

+* I seem to consciously experience pain more when I am "offline" -- not in a physical or social situation where I need to be attentive and alert continuously.
+I believe that in more "online" situations -- including ones where I am physically interacting with somebody or on a phone call or meeting -- I compensate for what would otherwise lead to pain, by ramping up my "sympathetic activity" (per my folk understanding) to suppress the pain, something that could result in sharp increases in blood pressure, heart rate, and breathing rate.
+Something of this sort was likely playing a part during my urgent care trip, which might explain why I didn't experience pain while being examined, while also explaining elevation of the various metrics during examination.

+  I've also noticed a little more pain in the period shortly after I go offline from an intense online experience, so whatever pain I suppressed while online probably comes back to bite me when I go offline.

+  Since the majority of my time is offline, it's the offline characteristics that matter more to my average subjective experience, and getting to a good state offline will likely improve my overall condition.

+* The pain for a similar trigger seems to be slightly higher in the morning.
+This could be due to just having competed a bowel movement, due to not having eaten for a while, or due to it being a little colder in the morning (in light of my changed thermal comfort profile).

+### My just-so story

+My just-so story is that my enteric nervous system thinks that I should not overly stimulate myself physically or mentally, perhaps in order to preserve resources for ongoing repair or healing work that's going on there.
+It also "appreciates a heads-up" if I do want to stimulate myself, so as to perhaps put a pause on the repair work to allow me a brief period of stimulation.
+That's why sudden, unplanned stimulation causes it to signal pain.
+Also, if it detects a pattern where overall I'm not giving it enough resources for repair, it'll signal pain even if nothing was done to it suddenly.

 ## Potential causes and aggravating factors

 ### Some kind of continued effect of recent travel and travel-induced stress